Mailjet logo

 Which is more popular, Mailjet or Sparkpost?

-On the Knock platform, Mailjet handled <1M messages from January 22nd to April 21st compared to <1M for Sparkpost.
-Mailjet volume has remained stable, while Sparkpost volume has remained stable.
+On the Knock platform, Mailjet handled <1M messages from February 10th to May 11th compared to <1M for Sparkpost.
+Mailjet volume has remained stable, while Sparkpost is seeing declining volume.

 Can I use both Mailjet and Sparkpost together?